AssistivLabs/automation-prototype-1/security.md

 These ports are accessed via SSH local port forwarding from the user's local machine.

+Optionally, a user can also SSH remote port forward a local web server to the remote machine so that it can be accessed from there.

 ## Aspects and Scenarios

 ### Encryption in Transit